Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 In general, borrowers qualify for lower monthly loan payments if their total student loan debt at graduation exceeds their annual income.

-You’ll have to recertify your income and family size every year.
+You’ll generally have to recertify your income and family size every year.
 Your calculated payment may change as your income or family size changes.

 What Might My Student Loan Repayment Plan Look Like?